-- 5a Under Membership and Access, click the Networks tab. - 5b Click Add to display the Add Networks dialog box. - 5c Select the networks.

-5d Click OK to add the selected networks to the Networks list.
+- 5a Under Membership and Access, click the Networks tab. - 5b Click Add to display the Add Networks dialog box. - 5c Select the networks. - You can Shift-click and Ctrl-click to select multiple networks. - 5d Click OK to add the selected networks to the Networks list.

-- 6 Add organization members. - 6a Click Save to create the organization.
+- 6 Add organization members.

+- 6a Click Save to create the organization.

-You can only add users after the organization has been saved.
+- You can only add users after the organization has been saved.

 - 6b Refer to "Manually Creating System and Organization Users" on page 97 for details about creating users and adding them to an organization.
-Or refer to "Importing Organization Users from LDAP" on page 99 for details about importing users from an LDAP source into the organization. - 7 Assign roles for the organization.
+Or refer to "Importing Organization Users from LDAP" on page 99 for details about importing users from an LDAP source into the organization.

+- 7 Assign roles for the organization.